10 Mar Is your business ‘Going for Gold’?

 Have you just won a big new contract, taken a great order, or had the best quarter/year of your business?
 Maybe you haven’t done as well as you planned or hoped?

 So, how can you improve on this to help reach your goals?
-Here are our 5 tips to better collaboration between sales and marketing:
+Here are our 5 tips to improve collaboration between sales and marketing:

 1. Speak the same language